 Guidance: Radiology worklists include columns indicating the presence or absence of COVID-19 flags on patients’ charts and patients’ isolation status.
 Radiology personnel should use this information and the patient location to determine appropriate actions and personal protective equipment use, summarized in Tables 1-3.

+STOP for safety.
 The expansion of COVID-19 RT-PCR testing in asymptomatic patients is an extension of numerous steps that have been taken to minimize occupational interactions with patients with COVID-19.
 Given the community prevalence of this disease and UCSF Health’s role in caring for these patients, interactions with patients with COVID-19 will not be eliminated completely.
 The guidance provided in this document is intended to maximize the safety of these interactions.
 All faculty, staff, and trainees are encouraged and even expected to STOP for safety.
 If a healthcare worker is concerned that a situation is potentially unsafe, in most cases it is appropriate to refrain from entering this situation immediately.
 The healthcare worker should immediately escalate the situation to ensure the safest possible environment for healthcare workers and patients alike.
 Escalation should begin with the healthcare worker’s supervisor.

 Table 1: Diagnostic Imaging in ED Patients